When it comes to luxury watches, there are two brands that excel: Rolex and Omega.

 Back in 2010, the Explorer has been updated from 36 mm to 39 mm case size.
 Although this might have been a welcome update at first, many fans were disappointed that the enlarged dials made the dials too short, unable to properly reach the indices.
 Many enthusiasts felt that the change made an excess of negative space on the dial.
 The Rolex 214270 fixes that.

 The Rolex Explorer is one of my most favorite looks when it comes to chronographs.
 As I’ve mentioned, I love watches with black dials like the Rolex Submariner.
 And with the 214270’s tighter dials, it’s hard not to fall head over heels over the Explorer.
-There’s the beautiful balance between the size of the dials, hands and, markers.
+There’s a beautiful balance between the size of the dials, hands, and markers.
 This timepiece epitomizes sporty elegance.

 For low light conditions, the Chromalight does its job and it looks super slick.
 In terms of legibility, I have no complaints.